Torantulino/git-aid/README.md

 # Duplicate Issue Finder & GPT-4 Issue Responder

-This repository contains two Python scripts to help manage GitHub issues for a given repository:
+This repository contains Three Python scripts to help manage GitHub issues for a given repository:

 1. `duplicate_issue_finder.py`: Helps in finding potential duplicate issues in a GitHub repository.
 2. `gpt_issue_responder.py`: Uses OpenAI's GPT-4 model to generate responses to GitHub issues and posts them as comments.
+3. `pr_reviewer.py`: Uses OpenAI's language model to assist developers in reviewing code changes in a GitHub pull request by identifying potential bugs or issues, suggesting missed best-practices, and assessing the code's intended purpose.

 ⚠️ Warning - Experimental. `gpt_issue_responder` posts to GitHub using your account, use at your own risk ⚠️